 Trying to save on your electricity bill?
-You’ll be glad to know that this model is ENERGY STAR rated, so you won’t have to stay cool at the expense of sky-high energy costs.
-The unit can be installed easily in a window, or in a wall up to 7.5 inches deep, and the power cord can run to the left or right, depending on where the outlet is located in your space, giving you added flexibility.
+You’ll be happy to hear that this model is Energy Star rated, so you won’t have to keep cool at the expense of sky-high energy costs.
+The Friedrich Chill unit can be installed easily in a window, or in a wall up to 7.5 inches deep, and the power cord can run to the left or right, depending on where the outlet is located in your space, giving you added flexibility.

-This very popular window air conditioner hits a sweet spot when it comes to price and usability.
-It’s rated for a 150 square foot space, and has a fairly high energy efficiency ratio of 11.1 to help you save some money.
-There aren’t quite as many customization features as some of our other models, but you still get two cooling speeds and two fan speeds, as well as 2-way directional airflow.
+While there aren’t quite as many customization features as some of our other models, you still get from this Frigidaire model two cooling speeds, two fan speeds, and slide-out filter for quick and easy cleaning.
 It’s a solid set of features in a compact package that can work great in many “I need to get this room cooler now” situations.

 This is one of the more expensive AC units on our list, and not just because it can cool an area up to 250 square feet.
 It also includes more modes than most units — four different settings for 1) cooling, 2) using only the fan, 3) saving as much energy as possible, and 4) dehumidifying.